chayachandana/Incident-response-on-call-agent/README.md

 - Paging the right team
 - Writing up the incident

-**This agent does all of that automatically — in under 5 minutes — with no human required.**
+**This agent handles that first response automatically — investigating the logs, finding the root cause, attempting a fix, and paging the right team.**

 ---
 ## Demo